 You can decide by flavor, but also think about texture.
-If you want ice cream that’s ultra-creamy, silky smooth, and fairly decadent, then choosing a milk with a higher fat content – like full-fat coconut milk – is your best bet.
+If you want a frozen treat that’s ultra-creamy, silky smooth, and fairly decadent, then choosing a milk with a higher fat content – like full-fat coconut milk – is your best bet.

-Since fat freezes at a different rate than water, using a higher-fat milk will result in a creamier, less icy ice cream.
-But at the same time, these ice creams will be quite rich and also high in fat and calories, so consider that as well.
+Since fat freezes at a different rate than water, using a higher-fat milk will result in a creamier, less icy frozen treat.
+But at the same time, these treats will be quite rich and also high in fat and calories, so consider that as well.